CERC-Genomic-Medicine/Regenie_nextflow/README.md

 @@ Phenotype file must be formatted as mentioned in regenie Documentation see below for example @@
 @@ By default Step 2 inputs (imputed/Exome/CNV files) are unfiltered, such step should be taken before this pipeline @@
 @@ Commonly, depending on the naming structure within VCF, the sample naming might differ from the phenotype/covariate file, consider using the '-double-id/--const-fid/--id-delim' plink2 options @@
+@@ When working with imputed data Regenies's Step 1 preparation is performed with genotype-array data while Step 2 is imputed data @@
 ```
 ![workflow diagram](workflow.png)